(If you would like to post a comment about anything in this page, go to the Club Talk Room of the Members' Area)

 More details can be seen in the Members' Area.

-§1 Walter Wood of Raik, Aberdeenshire, is listed among the 'Notable Men' who fell at Flodden.
+§2 Walter Wood of Raik, Aberdeenshire, is listed among the 'Notable Men' who fell at Flodden.
 By reason of his marriage to joint heiress Dorothy Tulloch in 1487, Walter was the first to be styled Wood of Bonnytoun.
 It is believed that his eldest son, John, also perished, for it was Walter's second son, William, who succeeded to the estates of Raik and Bonnytoun.
-Records show that Walter was a junior first cousin to Sir Andrew Wood of Largo.
-The Arms of Wood of Bonnytoun (they were an offshoot of the chiefly family) are illustrated at the top right-hand corner of this website's home page.
+Walter's parents were Christian, dtr. of Sir John de Glen of Inchmartine and Balmuto, and John de Wod, younger brother of Alexander, father of Sir Andrew Wood of Largo.
+The Arms of Wood of Bonnytoun are illustrated at the top right-hand corner of this website's home page.

 [Today the UK House of Lords comprises almost 100% Life Peers - non-hereditary barons and baronesses.]